1991–92 FIS Ski Jumping Europa (Continental) Cup

 The 1991/92 FIS Ski Jumping Europa Cup was the 12th Europa Cup season in ski jumping for men and at the same counts as the 1st Continental Cup winter season in ski jumping.
 Europa Cup was a predecessor of Continental Cup with events held only in Europe.

+21 individual men events were on calendar.
+But unclear if the competition held on 9 March 1992 in Reit im Winkl on Franz-Haslberger-Schanze K90 actually counted for Continental Cup or not where Franz Neuländtner won infront of Andreas Rauschmeier and Harald Rodlauer.

 Other competitive circuits this season included the World Cup season.